Article I: Name

 Section 3.
 Vote

 The majority of votes cast shall decide any matter brought before such meeting unless otherwise specified in these bylaws.
+Proxy voting shall not be allowed.

 Section 4.
 Notice of Meeting